DrTexx/DJLP-OpenBot/README.md

 # DJLP-OpenBot
-An affordable, accessible, open-source project for creating your own miniture - or larger - industrial robot arm/s.
+An affordable, accessible, open-source project for creating your own miniature - or larger - industrial robot arm/s.

 ## Python Terminology
 For those confused by any terminology used in this readme, here are some definitions